tulip-control/dd/README.md

 python setup.py install --fetch --cudd
 ```

-The path to an existing CUDD installation can be passed as an argument:
+The path to an existing CUDD build directory can be passed as an argument:

 ```shell
 python setup.py install --cudd="/home/user/cudd"
 ```

+If you prefer defining installation directories, then follow [Cython's instructions](http://cython.readthedocs.io/en/latest/src/tutorial/clibraries.html#compiling-and-linking) to define `CFLAGS` and `LDFLAGS` before running `setup.py`.
+You need to have copied `CuddInt.h` to the installation's include location (CUDD omits it).

 If building from the repository, then first install `cython`.
 For example: